-- How many individuals know about this already? - How many need to know? - · How can this situation be contained? - What must we do to make this go away? - What will it take to placate the child (and his or her parents)? - What will keep them from speaking out and making the situation public, or exposing? - Do we need legal counsel to help contain this situation?
+-How many individuals know about this already?

+-How many need to know?

+-How can this situation be contained?

+-What must we do to make this go away?

+-What will it take to placate the child (and his or her parents)?

+-What will keep them from speaking out and making the situation public, or exposing?

+-Do we need legal counsel to help contain this situation?

 Though well-meaning and generally committed to serving children, ministry leaders often fail in addressing child sexual abuse allegations.
-When child sexual abuse allegations are viewed from an organizationcentric perspective, the victimized child is left unsupported, and, more often than not, the ministry is unsuccessful in protecting its brand and reputation.
-Instead, ministry leaders are seen as callous, defensive and selfserving in their actions, which are commonly characterized as cover-up.
+When child sexual abuse allegations are viewed from an organization-centric perspective, the victimized child is left unsupported, and, more often than not, the ministry is unsuccessful in protecting its brand and reputation.
+Instead, ministry leaders are seen as callous, defensive and self-serving in their actions, which are commonly characterized as cover-up.

-Contrast: victim-centric approach
+Contrast: Victim-Centric Approach

 When a crisis involves child abuse, a victim-centric approach is necessary.
 Let's reconstruct the hypothetical above from a victim-centric perspective.

-Before a victim-centric approach is possible, staff members and volunteers must be trained to (1) understand and recognize child abuse and neglect Σ In a well-trained school environment, policies related to peer-to-peer behavior are clearly communicated to all students.
+Before a victim-centric approach is possible, staff members and volunteers must be trained to (1) understand and recognize child abuse and neglect (including peer sexual abuse); (2) understand internal lines of communication; and (3) understand legal reporting requirements.
+Without these fundamental steps, the following reconstruction is unlikely to occur.

+In a well-trained school environment, policies related to peer-to-peer behavior are clearly communicated to all students.
 In the hypothetical above, the behavior of the aggressor child constitutes a clear departure from acceptable conduct.
 When this behavior is made known to school leaders, the following actions occur, without delay.

-Notify the authorities
+Notify the Authorities